-INTERGROWTH-21st is an international consortium researching healthy growth of foetuses and new born babies in eight countries, including India, with its research centre at the INCLEN Trust in New Delhi.
+The INTERGROWTH-21st study of foetal and infant growth is an international consortium researching the healthy growth of foetuses and new born babies in eight countries, including India, with its research centre at the INCLEN Trust in New Delhi.
 In collaboration with the Department of Nutrition of the WHO, the results will be incorporated into national/international, maternal and neonatal programmes for monitoring maternal/infant health and nutrition.

 The George Centre for Healthcare Innovation runs projects in India in collaboration with The George Institute, India to find effective affordable ways to provide essential healthcare to those in resource-poor settings.
 Both centres collaborate on the Oxford-India Health Research Network, an informal network of Oxford researchers collaborating with health research organisations in India.
 The George Centre for Healthcare Innovation also collaborates with the Centre for Chronic Disease Control, New Delhi and the Public Health Foundation of India, New Delhi.

-In a separate collaboration with the Public Health Foundation of India, Oxford is part of the PHFI-UKC Wellcome Trust Capacity Building Programme (WTP), a consortium of UK universities whose public health departments are teaching and training researchers to populate India's public health institutions.
+Oxford is part of the PHFI-UKC Wellcome Trust Capacity Building Programme (WTP), again in a collaboration with the Public Health Foundation of India.
+WTP is a consortium of UK universities whose public health departments are teaching and training researchers to populate India's public health institutions.

 The Oxford-India Network in Theoretical Physical Sciences has strengthened Oxford's links with premier institutions in India including the Indian Institute of Science in Bangalore, Jawaharlal Nehru University in New Delhi, Saha Institute of Nuclear Physics in Kolkata and the Tata Institute of Fundamental Research in Mumbai.

-Researchers from Oxford's Institute of Biomedical Engineering (IBME), in partnership with The Indian Institute of Science, Bangalore (IISc), have been awarded a 4 year project (totalling approximately £1 million) from the Wellcome Trust entitled PURAK: Wearable Devices for Distal Arm Functionality Rehabilitation to develop affordable prostheses for the large majority of the Indian population.
+PURAK: Wearable Devices for Distal Arm Functionality Rehabilitation is a project aiming to develop affordable prostheses for the large majority of the Indian population.
+Oxford's Institute of Biomedical Engineering (IBME), in partnership with The Indian Institute of Science, Bangalore (IISc), has been awarded a 4 year grant for the project (totalling approximately £1 million) from the Wellcome Trust.
 From 2014-18, the IISc, with its expertise in affordable and appropriate design, is working together with biomechanics and clinical trials experts at Oxford and with experts in commercialisation at both centres.